How to become a Paramedic/medic in Australia

 - the type of study required; and

-- the jobs you can do when you’ve gained the qualification
+- the jobs you can do when you’ve gained a paramedicine qualification

-Gaining essential pre-hospital emergency health care qualifications means you’ll be setting yourself up for a good opportunity to get that dream job, you’ll also be able to see how to develop your career.
-More than just choosing right career that suits your needs today, you have to consider the next 5-10-20 years ahead of you.
-Anything can happen in life, with often unexpected outcomes, so it pays to be well aware of your choices.
+Gaining essential pre-hospital emergency health care qualifications means you’ll be setting yourself up for a good opportunity to get that dream job, and you’ll also be able to see how to develop your career.
+More than just choosing a career that suits your needs today, you have to consider the next 5-10-20 years ahead of you.
+Anything can happen in life, with often unexpected outcomes, so it pays to be well aware of your choices, and if you want to learn how to become a paramedic, you should give it a good crack!

-- By studying a Vocational Education and Training (VET) qualification with a Registered Training Organisation (RTO), then going to university to complete the degree.
+- The first way you can become a paramedic is by studying a Vocational Education and Training (VET) diploma with a Registered Training Organisation (RTO), then going to university to complete the degree.

 If you complete your training at this level:- You can start working in the private sector within 12-18 months, or even as you study